ego/awesome-mojo/README.md

 * Your contributions are always welcome!
 * If you have any **question**, do not hesitate to contact me.
-* If you would like to participate in the initiative **Mojo 🔥Driven Community**, please contact me.
+* If you would like to participate in the initiative [Mojo 🔥Driven Community](https://mojo-lang.dev), please contact me.

 # Programming manual